Skip to main content

 Using placeholder values

-To use placeholder value for missing variables, put "{{companyName | your company }}" or "Hi {{firstName | there}}".
+To use a placeholder value for missing variables, put "{{companyName | your company }}" or "Hi {{firstName | there}}".

 Using variable data to change your copy